northern/Serializer/README.md

     $array = $serializer->toArray( $someObject );

-However, without having annotated `$someObject`, nothing will be serialized.
+However, without having annotated `$someObject`'s class, nothing will be serialized.
 Let's annotate the class of which `$someObject` is an instance:

     use Northern\Serializer\Annotation as Serialize;